by the National Institute on Aging

 Limit use of alcohol (some medicines can be dangerous when mixed with alcohol).

-Get enough sleep, generally 7-8 hours each night.
+Get enough sleep, generally 7-8 hours each night is the recommendation.

 A healthy diet can help reduce the risk of many chronic diseases, such as heart disease or diabetes.
 It may also help keep your brain healthy.